nmei-42/42-filler-visualizer/README.md

 ### Acknowledgements

-Many thanks to "ashih" @ 42 USA for coming up with his own original implementation of a Filler visualizer using the MLX library.
+Many thanks to "ashih" @ 42 USA for coming up with his own original implementation of a Filler visualizer using the MLX library first.
 This inspired me to make my own!